tsaris/ORBIT-2/README.md

 (2) Then do `pip install -e .` to install the package to the environment

+(3) Do  `pip install -r requirements.txt`

-(3) Go to tutorial folder.
+(4) Go to tutorial folder.
 Downscaling.py is the downscaling super resolution proof of principle code

 To run it, use the job scheduler to run the job launch_downscaling.sh

-(4) To visualize the input and output, run launch_visualize.sh afterwards
+(5) To visualize the input and output, run launch_visualize.sh afterwards